kirviz/SenukaiBookList/README.md

 - I made a singleton called Navigator, which takes care of flow control as well as some simple dependency injection, I'd say that's the best solution for this size of the app.

-- I considered having 2 models BookOverview and Book and settled with the option of having one model with some fields optional.
-I think that will make it easier to store results of full book details, whether in memory or in database.
+- I considered having 2 models BookOverview and Book and went with the option of having one model with some fields optional.
+It seems to make things simpler.

-- I skipped the formal ViewData layer, i.e. transformed model which is ready to be displayed by the view as is and just let the views display the models directly in a way.
+- I skipped the formal ViewData layer, (i.e. a transformed Model for displaying by the view) and just used the Model directly.
+Consequently I skipped the `configure(with data:ViewData)` methods for the views too and just used an assignable property instead.
+Possibly worth changing that in a bigger project.

-- There are TODO comments in the code